(This is cross-posted at BlogHer.)

 5. Avoid Cliches

 It’s always better to give a specific example of a character trait you possess, rather than just saying that a certain word describes you.
-Don’t say that you’re funny; write something humorous.
-Don’t say that you’re kind; tell them that you volunteer your time to feed the homeless (as long as it’s true, of course).
-Don’t say that you like to cook; mention the fact that people salivate over your chicken marsala or chocolate cupcakes.
+Don’t say you’re funny; write something humorous.
+Don’t say you’re kind; tell them you volunteer your time to feed the homeless (as long as it’s true, of course).
+Don’t say you like to cook; mention the fact that people salivate over your chicken marsala or chocolate cupcakes.

 A lot of people like to take walks on the beach, hang out with their friends, stay active, and travel to faraway places.
 Instead of simply stating these facts, add as much detail as possible.
 Is there a beach you particularly like to walk on?
 Which physical activities do you like?
 Which destinations have you traveled to and what’s next on your list?